tonykim925/personalweb-5fa1e/src/pages/portfolio/project-3.md

 Paper Version of the Survey: [SFSU Core Values Survey 2019](https://drive.google.com/file/d/1GiW7ZyTcj8ZD8Qed\_4UtMAOmeF_zzVTX/view?usp=sharing)

+*Qualtrics version was created but is not currently available*

 ##### Note:

 All 1086 participants of the study were told that their responses would only be shared with SFSU and its administration - not the general public.
 Therefore, research results will not be shared in this portfolio.